White-Flower-Deaths/clincase_medical/README.md

 ClinCase is a Next.js application for doctors and medical teams to manage patient information, clinical cases, referrals, transfers, casualty records, and billing.

 > **Prototype notice:** This project was developed for a Smart India Hackathon prototype.
-It is not intended for professional or clinical use without appropriate testing, security review, privacy controls, and regulatory compliance.
+It is not intended for professional or clinical use without appropriate testing, security review, privacy controls, and regulatory compliance.IT is made by MR.MAYANK NARULA and his team members from M.R.U.

 ## Tech stack